dcuartielles/bash_site/README.md

 ## Updates

+### 20220112: baked a cake

+* Learned how to make frosting for a cake for my kid's birthday, not really programming related, but fun
+* Extended the rendering script with the missing features of index generation
+* Added navigation menu in all examples
+* Added code section to clean blanks from the final exercise markdon files

 ### 20220111: back to the roots

 * Reworked the original script, now called *render_course.sh* to get it to work with endlessly long records (IOW, with as many fields as wanted)